 Your based business is growing.
 It’s time to open another location to reach more customers, hire more employees, or invest in additional supplies and equipment.
 Applying for an SBA loan takes more time than you may want to spend.
 Qualifying for a bank loan may be difficult, especially if you have limited collateral or a low credit score.
-Its’ time to consider getting a merchant cash advance for the capital
+Its’ time to consider getting A merchant cash advance

 you need to expand your business.